-Avoided Cost ("SRAC") formula5.
-QF contracts are eligible for CTC recovery due to their high capacity payments.
-Like the PGE Boardman contract, the ERRA expenses for CTC QF contracts are based on delivered energy multiplied by the market benchmark price.
-Any costs, including capacity payments, greater than the market benchmark price are booked to the Transition Cost Balancing Account ("TCBA").
+CTC QF contracts are based on delivered energy multiplied by the market benchmark price.
+Any costs, including capacity payments, greater than the market benchmark price are booked to the TCBA and exclude indirect GHG costs.
 For the purposes of ERRA accounting, ERRA expenses for CTC QF contracts are recorded on Line 30 of Attachment C, "Qualifying Facilities (Up To Market)," and are forecast to be in 2013.
 Any gas hedging costs incurred to mitigate SRAC-priced QF contracts would also be recovered in ERRA, but those expenses are captured in Line 49 Attachment A, "Hedging Costs."
 Attachment C details the breakdown of all the units discussed in this section and shows the associated costs, both ERRA and TCBA, and the forecast energy deliveries.